antsalvador/JurisEst-gio/DataAnalysis.md

 'DESPACHO' and 'Despacho' --> Similarity Score: 100 'ação penal' and 'Ação Penal' --> Similarity Score: 100
 ```
+The graph is then traversed using a Breadth-First Search (BFS) algorithm to find connected components, which correspond to clusters of similar strings.
+Each cluster groups all variations of a particular procedural term that are likely referring to the same concept.
+For each cluster, the script selects a representative term—typically the shortest or most simple string—as the normalized version.
+The remaining terms in the cluster are considered similar variants.
+This choice helps ensure consistency and readability in the filtered metadata.

 ```python
 # Encontrar clusters